oslokommune/okctl-upgrade/gists/helm-component-extraction/loki/README.md

 - **How do I use a different chart version?** To use a different chart version, change the `spec.source.targetRevision` field in `application.yaml` to the desired version.
 Then run `make install` to install the new version.
 N.B.: The required values are not guaranteed to be the same between versions, so pay attention to the changelog in the chart link above.
+- **There is no instructions regarding the CloudFormation directory, what gives?** The CloudFormation directory is only relevant when installing the component from scratch.
+If the component is already installed through okctl, the resources are already created and the CloudFormation directory is redundant.